alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 Property getters and setters allow you to change the default behavior when accessing or modifying object properties.
 This tutorial teach you all you need to know about them.
 You will learn what JavaScript property getters and setters are, how they work and how to use them.<!--more-->
 <!--
 Table of Contents:
+## Properties and property getters and setters
+## Property getters
+## Property setters
+## Property getters and setters as property wrappers
+## Creating getters and setters on the go
+## Property getters and setters the old way
+## Conclusion: JavaScript Property Getters and Setters (Accessor Properties)
 -->

 ## Properties and property getters and setters